fishcus/KAP-manual/en/model/build_cube.en.md

 After the first segment is built, we can build more segments incrementally to accommodate newly arrived data.
 The time range of two segments cannot overlap.

-First find the cube in the *Studio* page, click the **Action** button and select **Build** in the drop-down menu.
+First find the cube in the *Studio* page, click the **Actions** button and select **Build** in the drop-down menu.
 In the build dialog, confirm the start time is `2013-01-01 00:00:00`, which is the end date of last segment.
 To ensure continuity, a new segment always starts from the end of the last segment.
 Enter `2014-01-01 00:00:00` as the end of the new segment and submit the job.

 When build completes, go to cube detail page and check, there should be two segments under the cube.